paolaUWB/QuasarResearchWebsite/README.md

         1. `db.session.commit()`

-   1. To remove all users
+   1. To delete all users

+        1. `flask shell`

         1. `users = User.query.all()`

         1. ```